eslavnov/ttmg_server/README.md

 Now you can set everything up in 5 easy(-ish) steps!
 Follow the steps below to:
 1. Install TTMG Server
 2. Configure TTMG Server
-3. Install Home Assistant integrations
+3. Install Home Assistant integration
 4. Configure Home Assistant to work with TTMG
 5. Configure your Home Assistant Voice Preview Edition (HAVPE) device(s) to work with TTMG